fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 console.log(rest)          // [3, 4 ,5] is printed
 ```

-Thanks to the assignment the variables _first_ and _second_ will receive the first two integers of the array as their values.
+Thanks to the assignment, the variables _first_ and _second_ will receive the first two integers of the array as their values.
 The remaining integers are "collected" into an array of their own, which is then assigned to the variable _rest_.

 ### Objects